tjex/mlmt-project/tillman/diary.md

 have less of an effect on the placement of an appropriate divisional line.
 This is an example of the bias / variance tradeoff that's inherit it all ML implementations.

 When we allow for misscalssifications, it's called a soft-margin.
-Only at this point is it called a Support Vector Machine.
+Only at this point is it called a Support Vector Classifier.
 This name comes from the fact that observations on or within the margin are called 'support vectors'.
 When not allowing for missclasification we are using a Maximal Margin Classifier.

+Is scaling necessary for SVM?
+Yes
+if you do not scale all features to comparable ranges, the features with the largest range will completely dominate in the computation of the kernel matrix.

+Kernal functions are used to find SV classifiers in higher dimensions.
+The radial kernal is designed to work in infinite number of dimensions.
+It works based on a weighted nearest neighbour.
+So it's neighbours have an effect on how the classifier is decided.

+We can use the 'kernal trick' to simulate the process of transforming the data into higher dimensions.

 ### Outlier Detection